MSKose/django-notes/Django Rest Framework/drf-auth-permissions.md

     path('login/', obtain_auth_token, name="login"),
 ]

-# in a nutshell, obtain_auth_token expects a username and password (as we'll see it in practice below) and sends the token associated with that user
+# in a nutshell, obtain_auth_token expects a username and password (as we'll see it
+# in practice below) and sends the token associated with that user as a result
 ```

 - Now let's head to Postman and untick the Authorization we have added previously.
 And in the Body tab select row and add your username and password in a JSON format and send a POST request to the endpoint user/login/